Jarlsberg: House of Wedel-Jarlsberg

-In 1683, Ulrik Fredrik Gyldenløve sold Tøsnberg countship to Gustav Frederik Wilhelm Wedel.
-Von Wedel was an ancient nobility from Holstein, which received naturalization patent in 1681 as Friherre von Wedel by king Christian V. Field Marshal Wedel, who had become commanding General in Norway in 1681, received the title Lensgreve patent with the name Wedel af Jarlsberg in 1684 and introduced the name Jarlsberg, which translates as "Earl's Hill".
+In 1683, Ulrik Fredrik Gyldenløve sold Tønsberg countship to Gustav Frederik Wilhelm Wedel.
+Wedel was from an ancient noble family of Holstein, and received naturalization patent in 1681 as Friherre von Wedel by king Christian V. Field Marshal Wedel, who had become the commanding general in Norway in 1681, received the title Lensgreve patent with the name Wedel af Jarlsberg in 1684 and introduced the name Jarlsberg, which translates as "Earl's Hill".